Flooded Houston braces for more rain as rescues continue

 "This is a life-threatening situation," said Michael Palmer, lead meteorologist for The Weather Channel.

-Harvey was about 25 miles northwest of Victoria at 5 p.m.
+Harvey was about 20 miles east of Victoria at 11 p.m.
 ET Sunday, with maximum sustained winds of 40 mph, the hurricane center said.
-The center of the storm is forecast to move off the Texas coast on Monday and linger just offshore through the night.
+The center of the storm is forecast to move off the middle Texas coast on Monday and meander just offshore through Tuesday.

 President Donald Trump will travel to Texas on Tuesday.
 He signed a disaster declaration to help get federal funds to stricken areas.
 Abbott said Sunday that he expanded an initial request to 18 counties, including Harris County, where Houston is located, and that it had been approved.